Chris Thorburn: Early life

 Thorburn was born on June 3, 1983, in Sault Ste.
 Marie, Ontario, Canada to parents Linda and Mark Thorburn.
 He grew up in Ontario with two brothers and two sisters, along with numerous cousins from both sides of the family.
-His first cousin Chrissy Colizza plays for the McGill Martlets ice hockey, a school which three of his uncles attended.
+His first cousin Chrissy Colizza played for the McGill Martlets ice hockey team between 2017 and 2023, a school which three of his uncles attended.

 Playing career

 Growing up in Sault Ste.
 Marie, Ontario, Thorburn played most of his minor ice hockey in the Sault Major Hockey Association (NOHA).
 He played in the 1997 Quebec International Pee-Wee Hockey Tournament with a team from Sault Ste.
 Marie.
 He later played for the Soo Thunder Minor Bantam club before making the jump to Tier II Jr.A. hockey with the Elliot Lake Vikings of the NOJHL.
 After an impressive season as a 15-year-old in the NOJHL, Thorburn was selected in the first round (6th overall) as an underage by the North Bay Centennials in the 1999 OHL Priority Selection.
 By 2019, he was the last North Bay Centennials player to be an active player in the NHL.

-He was drafted 50th overall by the Buffalo Sabres in the 2001 NHL Entry Draft.
+He was drafted 50th overall by the Buffalo Sabres in the 2001 NHL entry draft.
 However, after returning to the OHL for the 2001–2002 season, the Centennials were sold to Saginaw and he split his season between the Saginaw Spirit and the Plymouth Whalers.
 On December 2, 2005, Thorburn made his NHL debut in 5-0 loss to the San Jose Sharks and recorded his first career NHL point the following game against the Colorado Avalanche.
 He was returned to American Hockey League on December 7, after playing in two games.

 On October 3, 2006, Thorburn was claimed off waivers by the Pittsburgh Penguins.
 He recorded his first career NHL goal on November 6, 2006, in a 3–2 overtime loss against the Anaheim Ducks.
-After one season with the Penguins, Thorburn was traded to the Atlanta Thrashers for a third-round pick in the 2007 NHL Entry Draft.
+After one season with the Penguins, Thorburn was traded to the Atlanta Thrashers for a third-round pick in the 2007 NHL entry draft.

 Enjoying a career year during the 2010–11 season and in his fourth year with the Thrashers, Thorburn was signed to a three-year contract extension on February 26, 2011.
 On June 30, 2014, the Winnipeg Jets re-signed Thorburn to a three-year, $3.6 million contract extension.